1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How does Tocilizumab work?

-Tocilizumab is administered as an intravenous (IV) infusion or subcutaneous injection, depending on your condition and doctor�s recommendation.
+Tocilizumab is either through infusion or as a subcutaneous injection, either intravenous (iv) or subcutaneous depending on your condition and the recommendation of your doctor.

-Is Tocilizumab safe during pregnancy?
+Is Tocilizumab safe in the case of pregnancy?

-Can Tocilizumab interact with other medications?
+Tocilizumab then interacts with other drugs?